rukai/PF_Sandbox/manual.md

 # PF Sandbox Manual

+Note: Everything labeled (TODO) is planned but may or may not be added in the future.

 ## WiiU adapter setup

 Follow the steps for your OS, found under Installation at this [Dolphin Wiki page](https://wiki.dolphin-emu.org/index.php?title=How_to_use_the_Official_GameCube_Controller_Adapter_for_Wii_U_in_Dolphin)